Discord Bot BaseCommands

 How to create discord autocomplete commands

-Imagine that you want to provide choices for a command option but in a dynamic way, for example a command to search for videos on YouTube.
-You can use the autocomplete option, so that based on what the user types in that option, you can search APIs and return a list of choices.
+Imagine you want to dynamically provide choices for a command option, for example, a command to search for videos on YouTube.
+You can use the autocomplete option.
+This way, based on what the user types in that option, you can search APIs and return a list of choices.

-It's required have a slash command to create an autocomplete option
+You must have a slash command to create an autocomplete option.

 command.ts